 Something special happens in the first few minutes after I close my office door to…

-For centuries, women have been the family healers, applying herbs to aches and pains with only the knowledge passed down from our own mothers and grandmothers.
-Present at childbirths, attendant to aging or ailing parents or simply bandaging a child’s playtime boo-boo, women have done the day-to-day work of keeping family, community and each other well for hundreds of years.
+For centuries, women have been the family healers, applying herbs to aches and pains with only the knowledge passed down from mothers and grandmothers.
+Present at childbirths, attending to aging or ailing parents, or bandaging a child’s boo-boo, women have done the day-to-day work of keeping family, community, and each other well for thousands of years.

-Along the way, we gained valuable insight into how the plants and trees growing around us were suited to heal the sick and injured.
+Along the way, we’ve gained valuable insight into how plants and trees growing around us were suited to heal the sick and injured.
 A deep-rooted understanding of local plants and instinctive knowledge of their healing properties were our only guides.

-When grandmother brewed a cup of chamomile tea for a sleepless child, she knew it would also relax and calm an upset tummy — not because she studied its chemistry in a lab, but through generations of experience and the wisdom of women who came before her.
+When grandmother brewed a cup of chamomile tea for a sleepless child, she knew it would also relax and calm an upset tummy — not because she studied its chemistry in a lab.
+She knew through generations of experience and the wisdom of women who came before her.

-This tradition of women healers is alive and well in herbal medicine today.
+This tradition of women healers is alive and well in herbalism today.
 Knowledge is still handed down from woman to woman in some families and communities, and more formally in schools of herbalism.

 Hormone imbalances, sleep disturbances, digestive discomforts, mood changes, breast health concerns…these are all issues that concern today’s women.
 Herbalism has a high success rate addressing these problems.
-And it’s safe, natural, and effective.
+Safely.
+Naturally.
+Effectively.

-While herbalism has an impressive history of effectiveness for female health concerns, it’s unfamiliar to many of today’s women.
-The native wisdom of our traditional healers has faded and been replaced by retail products and websites that lack the personal connection, professional training and trust we deserve.
+While herbalism has an impressive history of effectiveness for female health concerns, it’s still unfamiliar to many of today’s women.
+The native wisdom of our traditional healers has faded and been replaced by retail products and websites that lack the personal connection, professional training, and trust we deserve.